sebastian-stubenvoll/italic-hype-feed/README.md

 4. Under `Actions -> General -> Workflow permissions` grant read and write permissions
+5. You may need to uncomment or adjust the `base` entry in `vite.config.js` to match your deployment path.
+E.g. if you're deploying with the default github pages url, you need to change the entry to `base: '/YOUR-REPO-NAME/'`
+6. In `.github/workflows/fetch-data.yml` adjust the `cname` entry.
+If you don't know what this does (or haven't set up a custom domain for your gh-pages site) simply delete the whole line.

+I may set up a *clone-me* branch in the near future to simplify this process a little.

 Github Actions will then periodically run a script that obtains your *italictype* data, filters out any sensitive information and writes it to the